nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format:
 * `list owners`: Shows a list of all owners.
 * `list pets`: Shows a list of all pets.
-* `list both`: Shows both owners and pets in a consolidated view.
+* `list`: Shows both owners and pets in a consolidated view.

 ### Editing entities: `edit`